LuanTSP/CppMathLib/README.md

 - Series # A array like class with more utility functions
 - Matrix # A matrix like class with more utility functions
+- List   # A linked list like class with more utility functions

 obs: This is still a work in progress and will be updated soon...